 Diabetes mellitus is a metabolic condition characterized by an inability to regulate blood glucose levels.
 It is caused by either defects in insulin production and secretion (Type I) or defects in insulin signaling (Type II).
 As of 2000 at least 2.8% of the worlds population suffer from diabetes.

-Type I diabetes, previously known as insulin-dependent or juvenile diabetes, is usually due to autoimmune attack of β-islet cells in the pancreas.
+Type I diabetes, also known as insulin-dependent (IDDM) or juvenile diabetes, is usually due to autoimmune attack of β-islet cells in the pancreas.
 It can also be idiopathic and there is increasing evidence of a viral etiology.
 The normal function of β-islet cells is to produce insulin in response to elevated blood glucose, which in turn promotes the conversion of glucose into glycogen polymers for storage.
 Destruction of β-islet cells prevents insulin production and subsequently manifests as hyperglycemia.

 Genetic susceptibility genes for type I diabetes have been identified and include IDDM1, which codes for a MCH II complex that is displayed on the surface of β-islet cells.
 Certain polymorphisms of this gene result in the display of improper antigens on the surface of β-cells, leading to their targeting for destruction by T-cells.

-Type II diabetes, previously known as non-insulin-dependent or obesity-related diabetes, is characterized by insulin resistance and a loss of insulin sensitivity.
+Type II diabetes, also known as non-insulin-dependent (NIDDM) or obesity-related diabetes, is characterized by insulin resistance and a loss of insulin sensitivity.
 Insulin levels may be increased (hyperinsulinemia) or decreased (hypoinsulinemia).
 Other factors that contribute include decreased activity of glucose transporters, increased hepatic glucose production and delayed β-cell sensitivity to hyperglycemia.
 The etiology of type II diabetes is unknown, but it is associated with obesity (particularly central obesity), sedentary lifestyle, high sugar diet, total body irradiation (a cancer treatment), hypertension and increasing age.